dav1dk1m/Howitzer-Firing-Simulator/README.md

 ```

-In the `testAngleBlackBox` method, three methods from the `HowitzerSimulator` class are being tested.
+In the `testAngleWhiteBox` method, three methods from the `HowitzerSimulator` class are being tested.
 Each of these methods should respond to changes in the `angle` attribute of a `HowitzerSimulator` instance.

 Here's what each method does: